Jump to content

 • Note on Masterworked: A masterworked item provides either a 5ft boost to range or 1 more use.
 The crafter decides.
 The cost doubles each time.

-• In-Game Bonus: However normally it is considered an automatic success on friendlies if the person using the Spray Bottle is moving, or they attempt to use the action as a Free action then they have to roll for a Ranged Touch attack or else miss.
+• In-Game Bonus: However, normally it is considered an automatic success on friendlies if the person using the Spray Bottle is moving, or they attempt to use the action as a Free action, then they have to roll for a Ranged Touch attack or else miss.
 If the user of the Spray Bottle as Treat Injury as a Class or Trained skill then they gain advantage to this Ranged Touch attack.
-Again this only implies when the user of the Spray Bottle is attempting to use it as a Free action.
+Again, this only applies when the user of the Spray Bottle attempts to use it as a Free action.
 They can only attempt this if they also have the correct Class/Talents.

 Spray Grenade: The Spray Grenade acts like a grenade that sprays a single use in an area of effect Circle with (2)10ft range increment.
 The Range increment can increase by 5ft with crafting bonuses or Tech level.
-The price triples each range increment increase.
+The price triples with each range increment.

 • In-Game Bonus: The HP restored is evenly distributed (round down) among all targets within the circle.

-• Note on Masterworked: Master-work can also improve the length of time by adding +1 turns to the 1d6 die roll however, the crafter has to choose between longer effect or a more powerful effect.
-The price increases by an additional $1000 for ever Tech or Masterwork level.
+• Note on Masterworked: Master-work can also improve the length of time by adding +1 turns to the 1d6 die roll; however, the crafter has to choose between a longer effect or a more powerful effect.
+The price increases by an additional $1000 for every Tech or Masterwork level.

-Restorative Concoction: The Restorative Concoction helps restore a targets Ability damage.
+Restorative Concoction: The Restorative Concoction helps restore a target's Ability damage.
 This doesn't remove any effects that a Character may have that can cause ability damage.
-However this can be used to help keep a Character alive while they suffer through ability damage effects.
-This provides 1d4 worth of a specific damage type points back.
+However, this can be used to help keep a Character alive while they suffer through ability damage effects.
+This provides 1d4 worth of specific damage type points back.

-• Note on Masterworked: Masterworked implies that the effected person can roll twice and take the higher roll to restore health.
+• Note on Masterworked: Masterworked implies that the affected person can roll twice and take the higher roll to restore health.
 There are no other bonuses for this Concoction.

-Booster: A very powerful and dangerous drug that is used to enhance a characters abilities.
-People that use the drug are considered 'Boosted'.
+Booster: A very powerful and dangerous drug that is used to enhance a Character's abilities.
+People who use the drug are considered 'Boosted'.
 The drug can have multiple types of effects.
-The main one is enhancing ones Ability Score.
-Boosters can provide +1 per Tech Level started at Tech 2.
+The main one is enhancing one's Ability Score.
+Boosters can provide +1 per Tech Level, starting at Tech 2.
 They can also be targeted to enhance particular Talents, Techniques, Psionics, or Mutant powers.
-It provides Advantage or higher Die Level or longer lasting effects at the Crafters digression.
+It provides an advantage, such as a higher Die Level or longer-lasting effects, at the Crafter's discretion.
 Once taken it only lasts for 30 seconds or 10 rounds.

 However there are side effects.
-Once the effects where off the Character is considered Fatigued.
-If done again they are exhausted.
-If they are already one of these effects it simply gets worse.
-If they take it after already being exhausted they pass out after the effects wear off.
-Each time a Booster drug is taken the Player has to roll a Wisdom saving throw with a DC14 to check if they become temporarily addicted.
-If they do not take a supplement within 24 hours they become sickened.
+Once the effects wear off, the Character is considered Fatigued.
+If done again, they are exhausted.
+If they are already one of these effects, it simply gets worse.
+If they take it after already being exhausted, they pass out after the effects wear off.
+Each time a Booster drug is taken, the Player has to roll a Wisdom saving throw with a DC14 to check if they become temporarily addicted.
+If they do not take a supplement within 24 hours, they become sickened.
 They will either have to suffer 1d4 days of being sickened or else take another booster or supplement.
 (The supplement just helps ease the pain of the addiction while providing no benefit.)

 Neutrad: A chemical found in many first aid kits, neutrad is a special hypodermic injection that can be used to neutralize the effects of radiation poisoning.
 Each neutrad injector contains a specialized analyzer linked to chemical generators.
-When the needle penetrates the skin of the target, it samples the target’s blood and sends the data back to the analyzer, which determines the nature of the radiation sickness and generates an antidote from stored chemical compounds.
+When the needle penetrates the target's skin, it samples the target’s blood and sends the data to the analyzer, which determines the nature of the radiation sickness and generates an antidote from stored chemical compounds.
 Once the neutrad delivers its specially formulated chemicals, the target character is completely cured of the radiation poisoning and its effects in 1d4 hours.

 Sporekill: A chemical found in many first aid kits, sporekill is a special hypodermic injection that can be used to neutralize the effects of most diseases.
 Each sporekill injector contains a specialized analyzer linked to chemical generators.
-When the needle penetrates the skin of the target, it samples the target’s blood and sends the data back to the analyzer, which determines the nature of the disease and generates an antidote from stored chemical compounds.
+When the needle penetrates the target's skin, it samples the target’s blood and sends the data to the analyzer, which determines the disease and generates an antidote from stored chemical compounds.
 Once the sporekill delivers its specially formulated chemicals, the target character is completely cured of the disease and its effects in 1d10 hours.
-Some genetically engineered diseases are created to circumvent sporekill chemical, and are unaffected by this piece of gear.
+Some genetically engineered diseases are created to circumvent the Sporekill chemical and are unaffected by this piece of gear.

-Each time a character uses a dose of boost, she has a 10% chance of suffering an Disadvantage penalty to her Dexterity and on Constitution saves.
+Each time a character uses a dose of boost, she has a 10% chance of suffering a disadvantage penalty to her Dexterity and on Constitution saves.
 These penalties last for 24 hours.

 If the character uses the drug again before recovering from these penalties, the penalties increase and the recovery time extends for an additional 24 hours.
 For example, if a character uses another dose of boost while still under the effect of the penalties, the character suffers a double Disadvantage penalty to Dexterity and Constitution saves, and the recovery time increases to 48 hours.

 Regenerative Concoction: This acts just like the "Healing Concoction" except that it starts at Tech 2 instead of Tech 1.
-So its range of healing is 1d6 through 1d10.
-The other difference is that instead of multi dice it is multiple turns.
+So its healing range is 1d6 to 1d10.
+The other difference is that instead of multiple dice, it is multiple turns.
 The number of turns acts like the number of dice from "Healing Concoction" when it comes to price and crafting level.
 An example would be instead of a 4d10 Healing Concoction (which requires 5 Ranks in Pharmaceuticals to craft and is Tech 3, cost $3,400 / 1) it would be a 1d10 Regenerative Concoction that lasts for 4 turns.
 (Which requires 6 ranks in Pharmaceuticals to craft and is Tech 4, however, the cost is still $3,400 / 1).

-Antitox: A chemical found in many first aid kits, antitox is a special hypodermic injection that can be used to save the life of any character infected with a poison.
+Antitox: A chemical found in many first aid kits, antitox is a special hypodermic injection that can save the life of any character infected by poison.
 Each antitox injector contains a specialized analyzer linked to chemical generators.
 When the needle penetrates the skin of the target, it samples the target’s blood and sends the data back to the analyzer, which determines the nature of the poison and generates an antidote from stored chemical compounds.
 Once the antitox delivers its specially formulated chemicals, the target character is completely cured of the poison and its effects in 1d6 rounds.
-(Usually longer then the poison lasts, or doing that time the Character gains advantage to save against it)
+(Usually longer than the poison lasts, or for that time, the Character gains advantage to save against it)

 Biocort: Biocort is a unique chemical compound that enhances the human body’s natural ability to heal.
-Biocort pushes the immune system into overdrive, and can cause the character to heal from grievous wounds at a greatly increased rate.
+Biocort pushes the immune system into overdrive and can cause the character to heal from grievous wounds at a greatly increased rate.
 Any character injected with biocort heals at twice the normal rate for a 24-hour period.
-These means natural healing that happens when a Character rests is twice as effect.
-And that Characters gain advantage while in Long/Short Term Care.
+This means natural healing that happens when a Character rests is twice as effective.
+And that Characters gain an advantage while in Long/Short Term Care.

-Truthtell: Truthtell is a specially formulated chemical that targets areas of the brain that handle creativity and, particularly, lying.
+Truthtell: Truthtell is a specially formulated chemical that targets brain regions involved in creativity and, in particular, lying.
 By temporarily neutralizing these areas of the brain, truthtell makes it impossible for a character to lie while under the drug’s influence.

 A character injected with truthtell may make a Will save (DC 18) to negate its effects.
 On a failed save, the character is compelled to speak truthfully for the next 3d10 minutes.
 A subject under the effect of truthtell is aware of its influence and may still refuse to answer questions.